 Victims of accidents involving slipping, tripping and falling typically have the legal right to seek financial compensation if the event occurred on another's residential or commercial property.
 Many of the injured have questions about their legal options.
 Our legal team has compiled a comprehensive list of the most common slip and fall accident injury frequently asked questions and posted the answers below.

-What do I do if I was injured in a slip and fall accident on someone else's property?
+What do I do if I was Injured in a Chicago Slip and Fall Accident on Someone Else's Property?

 If the event occurred at a commercial business establishment, it is important to contact the store, office or property manager immediately to ensure the incident is recorded.
-Next, take notes that describe the hazardous or dangerous condition where the fall occurred.
-Take photographs of the accident scene and your injuries and collect the names and contact information of all individuals who witnessed what happened.
-Finally, it is crucial to seek immediate medical attention to ensure your doctor documents your injuries.
+Try to memorialize the hazardous or dangerous condition where the fall occurred.
+Also, consider collecting or taking photographs of the accident scene and your injuries as well as any names and contact information of all individuals who witnessed what happened.

-Probably.
+You can probably file a case against the city where the slip and fall incident occurred if the town acted or maintained the area negligently, you suffered as a result of this negligence, you timely notified the municipality of the event, and you filed a claim within the specified statute of limitations (sometimes as short as one year).
 However, filing a compensation claim or lawsuit against a government agency can be challenging.
+Often, cities and towns are immune from many injuries you might be able to claim against private citizens due to the Local Government and Governmental Employees Tort Immunity Act.
 That said, the municipality is legally bound to maintain the sidewalks and streets to ensure they remain in good repair.
 You might successfully win your case against the city if you can prove they failed to maintain the area properly.

-Can I receive compensation if I was injured in a slip and fall accident inside a store?
+Can I Receive Compensation if I was Injured in a Slip and Fall Accident Inside a Chicago Store?

-In many cases, a personal injury attorney working on behalf of the plaintiff will prove that the property owner or occupier “should have known” the hazardous condition existed for more than a reasonable length of time but did not barricade the area or eliminate the danger.
-The law states that any reasonably careful individual responding under similar circumstances would have taken appropriate measures long before the store acted.
+You can demonstrate that the Illinois business “should have known” about the risk by showing what a reasonable actor would have done or realized in the same circumstances.
+In many cases, a personal injury attorney can prove that the property owner or occupier “should have known” about the hazardous condition or that it existed for more than a reasonable length of time but did not barricade the area or eliminate the danger.

-These types of events can occur nearly anywhere including on sidewalks, on playgrounds, in parking lots, inside shopping malls, and anywhere that where there is an unsafe or hazardous condition.
-Many slip and fall lawsuits are built on specific causes that include:
+Some of the most common reasons for slip and fall cases in Chicago and across Illinois include weather impediments, poorly constructed buildings, and badly designed walkways.
+Remember though, these types of events can occur nearly anywhere including on sidewalks, on playgrounds, in parking lots, inside shopping malls, and anywhere that where there is an unsafe or hazardous condition.
+Many slip-and-fall lawsuits are built on specific causes that include:

 - Pavement defects like broken sidewalks or parking lot potholes